team-ocean/veros/README.md

 Veros, the *versatile ocean simulator*, is just that: A powerful tool that makes high-performance ocean modeling approachable and fun.
 Since it is a pure Python module, the days of struggling with complicated model setup workflows, ancient programming environments, and obscure legacy code are finally over.

-Veros supports both a NumPy backend for small-scale problems and a fully parallelized high-performance backend [powered by Bohrium](https://github.com/bh107/bohrium).
+Veros supports both a NumPy backend for small-scale problems and a fully parallelized high-performance backend [powered by Bohrium](https://github.com/bh107/bohrium) using either OpenMP (CPU) or OpenCL (GPU).
 The underlying numerics are based on [pyOM2](https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2), an ocean model developed by Carsten Eden (Institut für Meereskunde, Hamburg University).

 Veros is currently being developed at Niels Bohr Institute, Copenhagen University.